MedAmine673/Daily_Random_Knowledge_Generator/README.md

+# Daily Random Knowledge Generator

+A React app that displays random facts and knowledge to help you learn something new every day!

-# React + TypeScript + Vite
+Built with React + TypeScript + Vite.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: